Researchers hope the study can explain differences in behavior between horses an donkeys.

 Dr. Deb Bennett, PhD, tells you how to analyze your horse's proportions.
 From the editors of EQUUS magazine.

-Recognize that your horse is tying up as early as possible.
-By the editors of EQUUS magazine.
+For the best outcome, it's important to recognize that your horse is tying up as early as possible.

 Here's how to recognize dental malformations and abnormal wear patterns in horses.